$0 Delaware Dispute Letter Starter Kit

 What Stay Put Actually Means

 Stay put (sometimes called "pendency" in legal filings) is governed by IDEA 20 U.S.C. § 1415(j) and incorporated into Delaware's framework under 14 Del.
 Admin.
 Code § 926.
-The rule is straightforward: once you file for due process or initiate a state complaint that involves placement, your child's educational placement during the pendency of those proceedings is the placement described in the most recently agreed-upon IEP.
+Upon filing a due-process complaint, your child generally remains in the current educational placement during the pendency of the proceeding.

-"Most recently agreed-upon" is doing real work in that sentence.
-It means the last IEP you actually signed off on and consented to — not the IEP the school team proposed at last week's meeting.
-If you have never agreed to a particular placement, or if you rejected a proposed change in writing, the school cannot implement that change while your dispute is pending.
+"Current educational placement" is doing real work in that sentence.
+It generally means the last placement agreed to and being implemented before the due-process complaint — not the IEP the school team proposed at last week's meeting.
+If you rejected a proposed change in writing, the school generally cannot implement that change while the due-process proceeding is pending.

 This matters enormously in Delaware, where disputes can stretch across months.
 Without stay put, a school could move your child into a new setting while your complaint winds through the DDOE process, and by the time the case resolves, your child has already spent a year in a placement you objected to.
 Stay put prevents that.